wrightmat/dnd-eberron/adventures/C01 What Dreams May Come/3-05  Dravago, the Herder.md

 > You look down over a rocky moon that’s frozen solid.
 Ranges of mountains formed of solid ice, oceans frozen with waves mid-crest, and blizzards that never end are all you can see.
 But before you can take in too many details, you immediately notice that something isn’t right, as the ship lurches and starts plummeting toward the ice!

-### Background
+### Background and Hook(s)

-The Group of Eleven was an alliance of empyreans of tremendous skill and power.
+- The Group of Eleven was an alliance of empyreans of tremendous skill and power.
 Each studied a different plane (leaving Fernia to the Sulat League and Dal Quor to the Cul’sir).
 The archarcanist Il’Ara (female giant) was devoted to Risia, and she magebred her own lineage of frost giants over millennia.
 When the forces of Argonnessen began to lay waste to Xen’drik, Il’Ara gathered her faithful children and passed through to Risia, certain that they could find sanctuary in the isolation of the Plain of Ice.
 Il’Ara’s children have since established themselves across the layers of Risia.

-At first glance, Risia appears to be barren and empty.
+- At first glance, Risia appears to be barren and empty.
 But some travelers have described a presence, a sense of being watched, and most feel this presence is malign.
 On the surface, the concept of Risia seems entirely neutral; there’s nothing inherently evil about ice.
 But there’s a hunger to Risia— an innate desire to consume warmth and to bury living things in ice.
 In the Planar Codex, Dorius Alyre ir’Korran calls this force the Killing Cold.
 This greatest power of the plane of isolation is uninterested in being known, and has never interacted directly with outsiders, but its presence can be felt through its manifestations.

 ### Synopsis